ansys/pysystem-coupling/doc/source/users_guide/analysis_setup.rst

 .. note::

-    The ``path`` field of the message dictionary indicates the location in the data model to which the message pertains.
+    The "path" field of the message dictionary indicates the location in the data model to which the message pertains.
 In the preceding output, this points to the ``solution_control`` object, but the specific settings causing error are indicated in the message itself.
 However, note that setting names referenced in the "message" text ("TimeStepSize" and "EndTime")